quantmind/d3-view/docs/component.md

 ### mounted ()

 Hook called after the component has been mounted in to the DOM.
-In this state the component has the full API available and all its children elements are mounted too.
+In this state the component has the full API available, its parent elements are in the DOM.
+The mounted hook is called in the same order as the render method.

 ### destroy ()